olebole/irafdoc/doc/specred.standard.rst

   <dt><b>star_name</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='star_name' Line='star_name' -->
   <dd>The name of the star observed in the current series of spectra.
 Calibration
-  data for the star must be in the specified calibration directory <tt>"caldir"</tt>.
+  data for the star must be in the specified calibration directory <span style="font-family: monospace;">"caldir"</span>.
   This is normally a interactive query parameter and should not be specified on the command line unless all spectra are of the same standard star.
   </dd>